The 5 Best Vacuum Cleaners For Dog Hair Australia: Tested 2023

 Any vacuum cleaner advertised for collecting pet hair will typically have quite a powerful engine on it.
 This is because dog hair is so fine and easy to miss, you need a powerful vacuum cleaner to get rid of it.

 If I give you metrics for measuring suction, it probably won’t mean much to you.
 It doesn’t mean much to me either!
 The best thing to do when searching for a powerful vacuum is to read reviews of the model.
-You can get people’s real-life accounts as to how powerful they deem the product to be.
+You can get people’s real-life accounts as to how powerful they deem the product to be, much like with the vacuum cleaner favourites we share below.

 Cord or cordless